-Her policy relevant writings have been featured on ForeignPolicy.com,The Washington Post's Monkey Cage, and Political Violence @ A Glance.
-Her media appearances include CNN, the New York Times, and War on the Rocks' Warcast.
+Her policy relevant writings have been featured on ForeignPolicy.com,The Washington Post, and Political Violence @ A Glance.
+Her media appearances include CNN, the New York Times, The Economist, and War on the Rocks' Warcast.
 She is also the Co-Editor of International Studies Perspectives.

 Learn more about her research and teaching at: www.daniellelupton.com